THE MAJOR STRENGTHS AND WEAKNESSES OF PREVIOUS APPLICATIONS TO THE FUND

-- There was a strong political commitment to implement the programme.
+- There was a strong political commitment to implement the project.

-- The programme targeted high-risk groups and vulnerable populations.
+- The project targeted high-risk groups and vulnerable populations.

 - The proposal demonstrated sustainability – i.e., national budgets were identified to help sustain the activities once Global Fund support terminated.